opensass/opensass/docs/blog/src/keep-using-aws.md

 The post says most early-stage projects fail due to lack of users, not bad infrastructure.
 But that's not always true.

 In reality, **most promising projects die from a lack of marketing and financial support**.
-As a solo founder currently building a competitive open source project, I can tell you firsthand: the only reason it's still alive is because the community likes it.
+As a solo founder currently building an open source project, I can tell you firsthand: the only reason it's still alive is because the community likes it.
 Not because of my infrastructure.
 But if tomorrow it catches fire on Hacker News, I know AWS will keep it alive **without migration, without panic, and without sysadmin duty**.

 And let's be real, **bad infrastructure won't get you users, but it will lose them fast**.
 Downtime, slow loading, broken auth, insecure APIs, these will kill user trust before your next commit.
 AWS lets you **ship confidently**, even with zero staff and zero budget.